Maryam-alabdulhadi/AI_Robotics_Task_1/README.md

 # AI_Robotics_Task_1

 1’st Main Task in AI & Robotics.
+Note: download the attached video to be able to view it.

 **Brief Description:**
 In this task I will explain how I did the following: